jakehova/knowledgedump/tech/tensorflow/tensorflow.md

     * This works by feeding the Kerans Model the Layers API.
 The Core/OPS API then translates the Keras Model to a TensorFlow SavedModel.

 ## What is it
+* JS and Python library to develop models, train them, and use them to run ML and AI on many platforms.
+It is written in C++
-TensorflowJS - Javascript library that contains Google's machine learning library
+* TensorflowJS - Javascript library that contains Google's machine learning library
 * Python vs Javascript
     * Running Tensorflow in NodeJS allows you to leverage CUDA and AVX acceleration to perform a LOT faster than Python.
     * NodeJS supports integrating with Python Keras and Tensorflow SavedModels created in Python.